DhilipSanjay/CTFs/TryHackMe/Overpass2Hacked.md

 - You'll get the pop up window containing all the shell commands run by the adversary.
     - Shell stabilizing
     - Fetching the ROT47 password of www-data: `[{"name":"System","pass":"saydrawnlyingpicture"}]`
-    - Switching to james user with the password: `whenevernoteartinstant`
+    - Switching to james user with the password: `REDACTED`
     - Dumping the `/etc/shadow` file
     - Setting up ssh backdoor on **port 2222** for persistence using `https://github.com/NinjaJc01/ssh-backdoor`.